sarahg/booziest/README.md

 ## Thanks
 + [Untappd](http://untappd.com), your API is fun.
 And [this guy Greg](https://github.com/gregavola/UntappdPHP) who made a nice PHP library for connecting to Untappd.
-+ [Dangerous Man](http://dangerousmanbrewing.com)'s Imperial Hemp Brown Ale inspired the idea of being able to see Untappd data ordered by ABV.
++ [Dangerous Man's](http://dangerousmanbrewing.com) Imperial Hemp Brown Ale inspired the idea of being able to see Untappd data ordered by ABV.
 This is currently my #1 booziest beer.
-+ [Bent Paddle](http://www.bentpaddlebrewing.com)'s Cold Press Black Ale was the beverage of choice during the early prototyping stage here.
++ [Bent Paddle's](http://www.bentpaddlebrewing.com) Cold Press Black Ale was the beverage of choice during the early prototyping stage.